AMSA

 In this course…

-We’ll talk and explore some parts of the linux kernel (not the internal ones, but the abstractions it provides to us).
+In this course, we’ll explore some parts of the Linux kernel (not its internal implementation, but the abstractions it provides for us to use).

 Initramfs